Content design for marketers

 “Measure the intent, not the website traffic.
 Intent will more likely = sales” – Sarah Richards

-We’ve asked all attendees of the CDL 2 day courses how they heard about the courses.
+We’ve asked all attendees of the Foundation in Content Design course how they heard about it.
 Here are the results.

-There are other things that CDL do apart from running open content design courses and we have yet to measure or ask “where people heard about us”.
+There are other things that CDL does apart from running open content design courses and we have yet to measure or ask “where people heard about us”.

 What we learnt about our own marketing

 A book is a great lead magnet.
 Sarah thought no one would do her courses after she published her book, the polar opposite happened.